 NOTE: Together with the Third Amendment, the Seventh Amendment is often referred to as “the forgotten amendment.”
 There has never been in U. S. history a single Supreme Court case involving the Seventh Amendment.
 Unlike most of the other rights of the Bill of Rights, the Supreme Court has never “incorporated” the amendment.
 As a result, the Seventh Amendment has no application to state and local courts.

-NOTE: Without much publicity or attention, the Supreme Court in Schilb v Kuebel (1971) "assumed" that the protection against excessive bail was "incorporated by the due process clause of the Fourteenth Amendment and thus applies to state and local governments.
-Most recently, in Timbs v Indiana (2019) the Supreme Court also "incorporated" the Eighth Amendment's protection against excessive fines.
+NOTE: Without much attention or publicity given it, the Court in Schilb v Kuebel (1971) appears to have “assumed” incorporation of the protection against excessive bail.
+Most recently, in Timbs v Indiana (2019), the Court “incorporated” the no excessive fines protection of the Eighth Amendment.

 NOTE: The Supreme Court has “incorporated” the “no cruel and unusual punishment” protection into the due process of law clause of the Fourteenth Amendment, and thus today it does apply to state courts.
 Through the years the Supreme Court has heard and decided several important issues involving the “no cruel and unusual punishment” prohibition.
 The Court has ruled, for example, that capital punishment or the death sentence, does not violate the prohibition.
 However, it has ruled that executing those who are mentally retarded, no matter what they may have done, does violate the prohibition.
 It has also ruled that executing those who were under the age of 18 when they committed a criminal offense does violate the prohibition.
 At the same time, the Court has ruled that corporal or physical punishment like paddling in the public schools does not violate the prohibition.